jynite/jynite/README.md

 everything runs locally, so your data stays on your machine.

-`typescript` · `next.js` · `riot client api` · `mit`
+`c++` · `qt` · `riot client api`

 ### [the crucible](https://github.com/jynite/The-Crucible-Writing-System-For-Claude)

-a collection of claude skills designed to take a story from its earliest idea to a complete first draft.
+a collection of claude skills that takes a story from its first idea to a complete draft using a 36-beat narrative framework.

-built around a 36-beat narrative framework for shaping characters, tension, and momentum without losing what makes the story feel alive.

 `python` · `claude skills` · `writing tools`

-## somewhere between finished and becoming

-some projects here are complete.

-some are experiments.

-most are probably a little of both.

 <div align="center">

-<sub>probably building something that did not need to exist.</sub>
+<sub>building things that feel worth keeping.</sub>

 </div>